 - Relatively Conservative (5%): You might hit $1 million in investment assets and savings before you turn 52.

 - Aggressive (10%): You might hit $1 million before you are 47.

 There is not much difference between the two, but that’s both the curse and bounty of compounding.
 Once it gets sizeable enough, it starts growing at an aggressive pace.
 If it keeps growing at the same rate, you might hit $2 million by the time you are 53.

 But what makes this strategy both safe and incredibly risky is that it comes with its own risks.

 Suppose you create a relatively safe and conservative investment portfolio.
 In that case, you may need to spend more years living frugally and saving aggressively to meet your goal.
-On the other hand, if you invest in risky yet growth-oriented investments, you increase your probability of losing everything.
+On the other hand, if you invest in risky yet growth-oriented investments, you increase your probability of losing a large amount or even everything.